TL;DR (quick summary)

 - Plant the acorn directly into soil (recommended long-term).

-- Or, like I did for the timelapse, let it grow a bit further in water so the early root and shoot development is clearly visible on camera.
+- Or, like I did for the timelapse, let it grow further in water so the early root and shoot development is clearly visible on camera.

 For the video, I placed the germinated acorn above water so the root could grow down while the acorn itself stayed dry.
-This is not a must for normal growing, but it looks awesome on timelapse.
+This isn’t a must for normal growing, but it looks awesome on timelapse.

 If you try this: